BigCiba/vscode-dota2-tools/resource/dump_panorama_css_properties.md

 ## Examples:
 ```
 world-blur: gaussian( 2.5 );
-world-blur: gaussian( 6, 6, 1 );world-blur: mipmapgaussian( 6, 6, 4 );  In this version each gaussian pass is preceded by a quarter area downsample.
+world-blur: gaussian( 6, 6, 1 );
+world-blur: mipmapgaussian( 6, 6, 4 );  In this version each gaussian pass is preceded by a quarter area downsample.
 ```